A Brief History Read more >

 This image shows a burial record containing the names of four Islington Mill workers: Mary Ann Forsyth (aged 14); Richmall Greaves (misspelled as ‘Richmond’, aged 16); James Greaves (aged 14); Alice Allum (aged 32).

-In 2021 we undertook a research project to identify the workers as best we could.
+In 2021 we undertook a research project to verify the identity of the workers.
 Half of the original memorial list contained errors in either name, age or both.
+We now have verified records for 15 of the 18 dead.
+You can read an essay about the research project here.
+This page summarises our research including numerous artist commissions based on the tragedy.

 1824: The mill is re-built